 11. Summary — What Cobre Delivers with Cross Border Money Movements#

-12. Advanced Features of Cross Border Money Movements at Cobre#
+12. Advanced Features of Cross Border Payments at Cobre#

 Beyond enabling international transfers and FX conversion, Cobre offers a set of advanced Cross Border features designed to solve real operational, regulatory, and liquidity challenges faced by enterprises, fintechs, and treasury teams.